 The most common causative primary tumors are those of the testes, lungs, colon and rectum, and pancreas.
 Examination of these areas should be thorough.

 Types of testing used to help specify the primary site include

 Laboratory tests should include a CBC, urinalysis, stool examination for occult blood, and serum chemistries (including prostate-specific antigen assays in males).

 Imaging should be limited to a chest x-ray, abdominal CT, and mammography.
-An upper GI series and barium enema should be done if blood is present in the stool.
+Endoscopic examination of the upper and lower GI tract should be done if blood is present in the stool.

-Increasing numbers of immunocytochemical stains can be used to test available cancerous tissue to help determine the primary tissue site.
-In addition, immunoperoxidase staining for immunoglobulin, gene rearrangement studies, and electron microscopy help diagnose large cell lymphoma, whereas immunoperoxidase staining for α-fetoprotein or β-human chorionic gonadotropin may suggest germ cell tumors.
+Increasing numbers of immunocytochemical stains can be used to test available cancerous tissue to help determine the primary tissue site and can potentially identify tumors arising from the lung, colon, or breast.
+In addition, immunoperoxidase staining for immunoglobulin, chromosomal studies, and immunophenotyping may help diagnose the various subtypes of malignant lymphomas, which may be difficult to recognize and differentiate from other tumors (even carcinomas) when they manifest outside lymph nodes.
+Immunoperoxidase staining of tumor cells for α-fetoprotein or β-human chorionic gonadotropin may suggest readily treatable germ cell tumors.
 Tissue analysis for estrogen and progesterone receptors helps identify breast cancer, and immunoperoxidase staining for prostate-specific antigen helps identify prostate cancer.